 Devices to monitor your heart rate and blood pressure will be attached to your body.

-You may feel the catheter going into the kidney and down the ureter.
-During placement of a ureteral stent, you may feel the guide wire go into the bladder until the stent is placed.
+You may feel slight pressure as the catheter is inserted into the kidney and down the ureter.
+During placement of a ureteral stent, until the stent is positioned, you may feel pressure as the guide wire is inserted into the bladder.

 You will remain in the recovery room until you are completely awake and ready to return home.